learn-co-curriculum/python-p3-environment-setup/README.md

 tools allows us to separate different Python environments for all kinds of use cases.
 This is useful when we need an isolated environment with libraries and specific versions of Python.

+You should execute the commands shown in this lesson to get practice working with pyenv and pipenv.

 ---